|

 Natural Language

-the output field with "0n" and then you can specify
+field with "0n" and then you can specify which bits to

 switch on.
 Valid ranges are 0 thru 23, and each bit is